 With a Ph.D. from the University of Wisconsin, Mrs. Cheney also speaks forcefully on the importance of nurturing a diversity of viewpoints on college campuses, as well as in the mainstream media.
 Through speeches and appearances on radio and television - including a stint as co-host on Crossfire Sunday - she has established her identity as an incisive commentator on culture and politics.

-Mrs. Cheney’s newest book, James Madison: A Life Reconsidered, was published in May 2014.
+Mrs. Cheney’s 12th and newest book, The Virginia Dynasty: Four Presidents and the Creation of the American Nation, adds to her oeuvre on American history.
+Her biography of the fourth U.S. President, James Madison: A Life Reconsidered, “is probably the best single volume bio of Madison that we now have” according to Gordon Wood of The New York Times Book Review.
 Talk-show host Mike Gallagher called Lynne Cheney’s Blue Skies, No Fences “A riveting book.”
 “A delightful memoir of more innocent days,” observed Kathryn Lopez of National Review Online.
 Lynne Cheney’s bestselling children’s books, including America, A Patriotic Primer and We the People have also garnered wide praise, with reviewers noting their careful research and compelling presentation.
 Cheney is no stranger to controversy, but as Sanford Pinkser, reviewing Telling the Truth in The Philadelphia Inquirer, wrote, “Even those who disagree with [Cheney] will find much more to debate than to easily dismiss.”

 Lynne Cheney’s pamphlets, books, and editorial pieces have won her a wide following among those who yearn for a re-invigoration of common sense and patriotism in our schools, colleges, and national life.
 Currently a scholar at the American Enterprise Institute, her views on subjects ranging from the state of our schools to the condition of our politics gain authority not only from her deep knowledge of history but from her experiences at the highest levels of our national life.